EdutainmentLIVE/edutainmentlive.github.io/_posts/2018-10-09-how-we-work-pair-programming.md

 being shoulder-to-shoulder more than remaining in the comfort of our own desk, and so have adopted another setup.

-Our (currently) prefered setup, which you can see an example of in the photo at the top of this post, is to pair shoulder-to-shoulder with 2 mirrored monitors, 2 keyboards (only 1 active at a time so as not to confuse roles), and 2 mice (both active so that the Navigator can point to things on the screen).
-We have multiple desks that are designated as pairing stations, and while each of us have "our own desk", we're usually working at one of the pairing stations.
+Our (currently) preferred setup, which you can see an example of in the photo at the top of this post, is to pair shoulder-to-shoulder with 2 mirrored monitors, 2 keyboards (only 1 active at a time so as not to confuse roles), and 2 mice (both active so that the Navigator can point to things on the screen).
+We have multiple desks that are designated as pairing stations.
+While each of us has "our own desk", we're usually working at one of the pairing stations.

 ### Remote Pairing